lsst-dm/dmtn-208/index.rst

 #.
 The portions of the image cutout service that implement general IVOA standards, such as `DALI`_ and `UWS`_ components, will be designed to be separated into a library or framework and reused in future services.
    The implementation will also serve as a model from which we will derive a template for future IVOA API services.

 #.
-The Butler should be used as the data store for all astronomy data objects.
+The Butler should be used as the underlying data store for all Rubin Observatory data objects.

 #.
 Cutouts should be retrieved directly from the underlying data store that holds them, rather than retrieved and then re-sent by an intermediate web server.
    This avoids performance issues with the unnecessary middle hop and avoids having to implement such things as streaming or chunking in an intermediate server.